kamstrup/fn/README.md

 Alternatively you can wrap results in `Opt[T]` which can also capture an error.
 Any error encountered via `sq.First()` or `seq.Reduce()` are reported via opts.

-## The Fx Package - Simplified Fn
+## The slice Package
-Fn includes a minimal sub-library called Fx that works directly on standard Go slices and maps and does not use seqs at all.
-The functions in Fx are intended for doing one-shot conversions and mapping elements 1-1.
+Fn includes a minimal sub-library called 'slice' that works directly on standard Go slices and maps and does not use seqs at all.
+The functions in 'slice' are intended for doing one-shot conversions and mapping elements 1-1.

-You can find a few [examples of how to use Fx](https://github.com/kamstrup/fn/blob/main/examples/fx_test.go) in the "examples" folder.
+You can find a few [examples of how to use 'slice'](https://github.com/kamstrup/fn/blob/main/examples/slice_test.go) in the "examples" folder.
 .